SE-Fall2024/MovieRecommender/README.md

 Following is what the future developers can add! :

 1. Create a dynamic movie list instead of using an existing movie csv file.
-2. Build a new feature that exhibits diversity across genres, casting choices, and production styles.
+2. Build a new feature that exhibits diversity across genres, casting choices, and different production styles.
-3. Enhance the user profile page.
+3. Enhancing the user profile page.

 Note: Our system can be virtually tested through Github Actions inbuilt feature of build and test queries using python.